jaiGit2022/jaiGit2022/README.md

 - 👋 Hi, I’m @jaiGit2022
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning advance python
 - 💞️ I’m looking to collaborate on some python libraries
 - 📫 You can reach me via gmail id : jkishan421@gmail.com